nashsclay/DAPSCoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the dapscoind tests manually, launch src/test/test_dapscoin .
+To run the prcycoind tests manually, launch src/test/test_prcycoin .

-To add more dapscoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more prcycoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the dapscoin-qt tests manually, launch src/qt/test/dapscoin-qt_test
+To run the prcycoin-qt tests manually, launch src/qt/test/prcycoin-qt_test

-To add more dapscoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more prcycoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.